 - The monolithic architecture forces the vendor to stick to the technology it chose at inception (40 or more years ago).
 Introducing new technologies – such as modern programming languages - would require a complete rewrite of functionality that’s in production, which is expensive and risky (compare with building a new aeroplane and migrating in-flight passengers to it).

-Generation 2 investment management systems: Hosted.
+Generation 2 buy side fund technology: Hosted.
 Semi-closed & monolithic

 The code / software in this generation is the same as the first generation.
 The difference is that the vendor, or a 3rd party firm, is responsible for hosting an instance of the system in the cloud or in a data centre.